 Following the steps I outlined in the first two installments of this series has helped several companies conduct successful turnarounds.
 In this post, I will share a few success stories of companies where I implemented this process.
 I offer these examples to show how successful a clear, repeatable process can be.

-A $50M public telecommunications company had a successful turnaround from a $4.5M loss to a $2M and $2.8M profit in the following two years by:
+A USD 50M public telecommunications company had a successful turnaround from a USD 4.5M loss to a USD 2M and USD 2.8M profit in the following two years by:

-- Reviewing their existing product line and eliminating a losing product line that caused most of the $4.5 million loss
+- Reviewing their existing product line and eliminating unprofitable product line that caused most of the USD 4.5 million loss;

-- Reducing COGS by $2.5M over 18 months through negotiations with offshore and domestic suppliers
+- Reducing the cost of goods sold (COGS) by USD 2.5M over 18 months through negotiations with offshore and domestic suppliers;

-- Implementing a new ERP system, improving efficiency and creating insightful management reports (such as daily dashboard, and weekly, monthly and quarterly key performance indicators)
+- Implementing a new software system, improving efficiency and creating insightful management reports (such as daily dashboard, and weekly, monthly, and quarterly key performance indicators); and by

-A publicly held, global pharmaceutical company successfully turned around from a first quarter loss of $235K to a year-end pre-tax profit of $790K, and next year first quarter pre-tax profit of $1.1M by
+A publicly held, global pharmaceutical company successfully turned around from a first-quarter loss of USD 235K to a year-end pre-tax profit of USD 790K, and next year first quarter pre-tax profit of USD 1.1M by:

-- Working with auditors to establish tax planning programs for the future while reducing taxes by $700K
+- Working with its CPA firm to establish tax planning programs for the future while reducing taxes by USD 700K;

-- Working with bankers to re-structure their line of credit
+- Working with bankers to re-structure their line of credit, and by;

-There is rarely a situation that is insurmountable.
-Being able to recognize that a problem exists, then decisively dealing with it is key.
-More importantly, it’s OK to ask for help.
-If your skills are not suitable for this task, then call in an expert who can help you lead the turnaround, or help sell your company at the best price possible given its distressed situation.
+There is rarely an insurmountable situation.
+Being able to recognize that a problem exists, then decisively dealing with it is a key to success.
+More importantly, it is okay to ask for help.
+If your skills are not suitable for this task, then call in an expert who can help you lead the turnaround or help sell your company at the best price possible given its distressed situation.